 As many of you may know sustainable living, renewable energy and new technology are some of my passions.
 We are all awaiting for the day when we are living in homes and driving electric cars that are powered by renewable energy sources.
-Since we have a few decades before this becomes a reality, we all can leverage the technology we have today to reduce our over all carbon foot print ….. here is mt experience in doing so
+Since we have a few decades before this becomes a reality, we all can leverage the technology we have today to reduce our over all carbon foot print ….. here is my experience in achieving fantastic fuel economy

 How efficient are today’s cars?